ta-datapt-bcn/PR01-project-python/Readme_Mastermind.md

 - [Links](#links)

 ## Project Description
-In this project have created the **game Mastermind** where the user interacts with the computer.
+In this project I have created the **game Mastermind** where the user interacts with the computer.
 My game will be able to take an input from the user and provide an output from the computer.

 ## Rules

 Goal: to guess a secret code consisting of a series of 4 colored pegs.
 Each guess results in feedback narrowing down the possibilities of the code.

-Number of players: 2
+Number of players: 2 (the player and the computer)

 Game pieces:

-- A set of colored guess pegs (yellow, red, blue, green, pink, orange)
+- A set of colored pegs (yellow, red, blue, green, pink, orange)
 - A set of white and black answer pegs
 - Board: 8 X 10

 Players:

-- Code maker: the computer:
+- Code maker (the computer):
-    1. The computer will  place any combination of 4 colored guess pegs on a line.
+    1. The computer will place any combination of 4 colored pegs on a line.
-    2. In response to the code guesser's choice:
+    2. In response to the player's choice:
         The computer will use the white pegs to indicate how many pegs are the correct color but wrong position.
         The computer will use a black peg to indicate how many pegs are in a correct position and are the right color.
         If neither are true, then no peg should be placed.
-- Code guesser:
+- Code guesser (the player):
-    1. will have to place 4 color pegs in every round (colors can be repeated)
+    1. The player will have to place 4 color pegs in every round (colors can be repeated)
     2. The code guesser only

 Note: The code maker may place these pegs in any order.